PeterWAWood/UnicodeOutOfTheBoxTests/README.md

     (This test is to see if the language provides flexibility)

-3. Correct length of text containing decomposed characters Length of "noeU+0308l"
+3. Length of text containing decomposed characters that have precomposed alternative Length of "noeU+0308l"
     The expected result is 4.
     U+0308 is UTF-8 CC 88